Showing posts with label Enneagram. Show all posts

 Why am I making such a big deal about the exact time that Kathy sat in Gurdjieff’s lap and where it took place?
 It is probably one of two verifiable connections with “the Work” in the early SAT.
 Kathy and Pamela Travers were the only people he introduced to the group who had actually met Mr. Gurdjieff.
 I want to avoid the sloppy thinking that comes from blurring facts with fanciful stories.

 When Naranjo began to teach, there were several legitimate, respected Fourth Way teachers in the Bay Area, Lord John Pentland in San Francisco, Mr. Willem A. Nyland on “The Land” up near Cazadero and Mr. Robert S. de Ropp.
 I know that Pentland and Nyland stayed away from Naranjo’s Enneagram work although each one knew about it.
 Instead we were introduced to Alex Horn (by proxy--he never visited the group), EJ Gold aka “The Beast,” and Henry Korman as Fourth Way connections.
-Carlos Castenada, who never claimed to have any connection with the Work but was a Hollywood example of crazy wisdom, appeared at some point to entertain us.
+Carlos Castaneda, who never claimed to have any connection with the Work but was a Hollywood example of crazy wisdom, appeared at some point to entertain us.
 None of these teachers had any interest in the Enneagram as Naranjo presented it, but Naranjo was interested in their teaching methods.

-Lindgren describes working with Alex Horn during one of his late night early morning marathon sessions on a secluded ranch north of San Francisco as a revelatory experience.
+Lindgren describes working with Alex Horn during one of his late-night, early-morning marathon sessions on a secluded ranch north of San Francisco as a revelatory experience.
 It could have simply been the result of sleep deprivation and hypnosis.
-My only experience with Horn was at his Everyman Theater on 24th Street and Mission in San Francisco where I watched a preposterous production about the assassination of JFK staged by Horn and his then wife, Sharon.
-Horn prowled the audience before, after and during the intermission.
+My only experience with Horn was at his Everyman Theater on 24th Street and Mission in San Francisco, where I watched a preposterous production about the assassination of JFK staged by Horn and his then-wife, Sharon.
+Horn prowled the audience before, after, and during the intermission.
 That was enough for me.

 Horn claimed that he was in the lineage of Mr. Gurdjieff, but there is zero evidence of a real connection.
 I assert that Horn was attracted to the power he could reap from Gurdjieff’s unorthodox teaching methods.
 Period.
 Naranjo never encouraged me to work with Horn although several members of the early SAT groups did.
 I know several people who were not Naranjo’s students but had been in Horn’s group.
 They report sexual exploitation, coercion and even physical violence.
 For example, Horn would instigate a dispute between several of the men in the group and then instruct them to have a wrestling match, or even fist fight without gloves.
 Horn was also a known sexual predator with a voracious appetite for young women.
 His Bible was not anything that Gurdjieff or Ouspensky wrote but Atlas Shrugged.